TheWolfLovers/XytheWeb/Content/therianAbout.md

 # Things to know
 ## [ Will be edited later ]
 A Therian/Otherkin/etc want to be left to explore who they are.
-If you oppress them from exploring their identity then you're risking having
+If you oppress them from exploring their identity then you're risking having a bad relationship with your child; adults could also be a Therian, it's not limited to teenagers.

+A Therian/Otherkin etc is a Non-human identity, which means t

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTQ4NDE3MDFdfQ==
+eyJoaXN0b3J5IjpbMTc1MjE0MDI0Ml19
 -->